Klepáč: Geography

 Klepáč is 1145 m high (1,144 m on the Czech side).
-It is located in the Králický Sněžník Mountains on the Czech Republic–Poland border, in the territories of Dolní Morava and Gmina Międzylesie.
-The mountain is known as a triple point of the European watershed.
+It is located in the Králický Sněžník Mountains on the Czech Republic–Poland border, in the territories of Dolní Morava (Czech Republic) and Gmina Międzylesie (Poland).
+The mountain is a triple point of the European watershed.
 Water from the peak may flow either to the Baltic Sea via Eastern Neisse and Oder, to the Black Sea via Morava and Danube and to the North Sea via Orlice and Elbe.